General measurements with limited resources and their application to quantum unambiguous state discrimination: Measuring with limited resources

+where $k\in[d]$.
+Note that if $\rank B = r$, then $r$ of these matrices are non-trivial, while the rest of them equals $\id_2$; implementation then requires $r$ controlled operations for the $r$ non-trivial matrices.

-To sum up, the procedure from Fig.~\ref{fig:generalconstruction} can in particular be constructed as in Fig.~\ref{fig:controlledconstruction}, in which we first rotate the original state to $B$-basis, then perform controlled operation with ancillary qubit as target, and finally measure the ancillary qubit and rotate the original system back from $B$-basis.
+To sum up, the procedure from Fig.~\ref{fig:generalconstruction}a can in particular be constructed as in Fig.~\ref{fig:generalconstruction}b, in which we first rotate the original state to the $B$-eigenbasis, then perform controlled operations with an ancillary qubit as target, and finally measure the ancillary qubit and rotate the original system back from the $B$-eigenbasis.
+Presented construction is general and works in any dimension $d=2^m$ of the original system.

-Presented construction is general in the dimension of original system.
-In the next part we will consider the simplest case, when the original system is a qubit.
-In this case we can rewrite this controlled operation as
+In the next part dealing with application to unambiguous state discrimination, we will consider the simplest case, when the original system is a qubit.
+In such case, we can rewrite this controlled operation as

-which is a composition of unitary transformation $V_0$ on the ancillary qubit and standard qubit controlled-$(V_1V_0^\dagger)$ operation (see Fig.~\ref{fig:qubitconstruction}).
-For the following computations for unambigous state discrimination we have chosen a particular completion of $V$ details for which can be found in \ref{sec:Completion}.
+which can be realized as a composition of a unitary transformation $V_0$ on the ancillary qubit and a standard qubit controlled-$(V_1V_0^\dagger)$ operation (see Fig.~\ref{fig:qubitconstruction}).